khanna-vijay/Book_Analysis/The Critique of Pure Reason - By Immanuel Kant.md

 Frame a set of neutral commonsense questions that are central to inquiry.
 Map out the intellectual issues by identifying questions that receive conflicting answers.

+> NotebookLM - MindMap of Big Picture of the Book

+> NotebookLM - Video Review

+> Notebook - Briefing doc report

 # Pre-Analysis using NotebookLM In-Built Features